Review and road test of the Kia Niro

-The Kia Niro offers hybrid technology to buyers in the small Crossover segment.
+The improved Kia Niro offers an appealing dose of hybrid technology to buyers in the small Crossover segment.
 Jonathan Crouch reports.

 Ten Second Review of the Kia Niro

-The Niro is Kia's first ever dedicated hybrid model, but actually, the company is no stranger to automotive electrification.
+The Niro was Kia's first ever dedicated hybrid model and in recent years, the company has been no stranger to automotive electrification.
 Hybrid versions of the marque's larger Optima have been on sale in the USA since 2011 - and a Plug-in version of that car is available here.
 Plus Kia has been marketing a completely battery-powered version of its even smaller Soul Crossover model since 2014.

-The Niro though, sees the Korean maker's futuristic engineering showcased to a much wider audience and will be key in allowing Kia to meet its target of reducing CO2 emissions across its model line-up by 25% by the year 2020.
-It's certainly been cleverly developed.
+The Niro though, saw the Korean maker's futuristic engineering showcased to a much wider audience when it was introduced in 2017, first in self-charging hybrid form, then as a plug-in PHEV and finally, in 2018, as the full-electric e-Niro BEV.
+Having established the Niro range, Kia has now moved to improve it, hence the upgraded range we're looking at here.
+The hybrid versions we're focusing on have certainly been cleverly developed.
 Instead the old-fashioned nickel metal hydride batteries and belt-driven CVT auto gearbox you get in, say, a more expensive Toyota Prius, here there's properly modern lithium-ion battery technology and a smoother, more sophisticated dual-clutch auto transmission to work with the hybrid system.
 Plus there's good looks, decent interior space and up-to-the-minute media connectivity in a car neatly positioned in size between Kia's two biggest sellers, the cee'd family hatch and the Sportage family Crossover.

 As you'd expect from a hybrid, regenerative braking is used to send power back to the battery, but Kia says it's paid special attention to brake feel, reducing the grabby nature that you get from the brakes in other hybrids.
 The transmission is the latest version of Kia's 6DCT CVT auto 'box, re-engineered specifically for use with the Niro's advanced hybrid powertrain, delivering a more direct and immediate response - and a more entertaining drive - than a traditional continuously-variable transmission would.
 The Niro's 6DCT is able to shift gears automatically, while keener drivers can pull the gear lever towards them to put the car into Manual Sports mode and allow manual shifting.